umutbsgn/linkedin-extension-secure/README.md

 ### Key Security Features

+1. **API Key Protection**:
+   - Anthropic API key is retrieved from the user's Supabase settings
-1. **API Key Protection**: All API keys (Anthropic, Supabase, PostHog) are stored securely as environment variables on the Vercel backend.
+   - Supabase and PostHog API keys are stored securely as environment variables on the Vercel backend
-2. **Comprehensive Tracking**: All API calls are tracked through PostHog for monitoring and analytics.
+2. **Comprehensive Tracking**: All API calls are tracked through PostHog for monitoring and analytics
+3. **Beta Access Control**: Beta access is verified directly against the Supabase beta_whitelist table
-3. **Reduced Permissions**: The extension's permissions have been minimized to only what's necessary.
+4. **Reduced Permissions**: The extension's permissions have been minimized to only what's necessary

 ## Deployment Instructions